DiasDevils/PythonVproject/README.md

 ## Deployment and Development( cloning repository / APiS)
 #### Deployment
+##### Render
+Created Environment variables in Render in applicable Settings.
+1. 'Port'
+2. 'Nodejs`
+3. 'Credentials'
+4. 'Python version'
+Had credentials `CREDS` and pasted the JSON into the value field.
+Connected my GitHub repository and deployed.

-For deployment i needed to make sure the python version was the same in both entities, gitpod and render.
+For deployment I needed to make sure the python version was the same in both entities, gitpod and render.
-I also had to make sure I followed whatever instruction was available on the settings as per screenshot below.
+I also had to make sure I followed the instruction available on the settings as per screenshot below.
 ![Settings One](set1.png)
 ![Settings Two](set2.png)

 I had to make sure to enter all the environemt variables that were not present in the documentation of code institute.
-Some fields are extra.
+Other fields were needed.
 This knowledge could only be acquired through troubleshooting and googling or using open AI to learn what was wrong and how to over come it.
 ![alt text](envvariable.png)